 Spondylosis of the Spine

-Spondylosis is a wearing down (degeneration) of the spine caused by wear and tear on the joints, often as a result of aging.
+Spondylosis is a wearing down (degeneration) of the spine caused by wear and tear on the joints, often as the result of aging.
 Over time, the discs become dehydrated and lose their cushion between the spinal bones.
 This resulting rubbing of bone-on-bone causes spurs and can be very painful.
-Deterioration often involves the cartilage and bones in the neck (cervical spine), sometimes referred to as cervical spondylosis, or the back ( lumbar spine), sometimes referred to as lumbar degenerative disc disease.
+Deterioration of the cartilage and bones in the neck (cervical spine) is oftentimes referred to cervical spondylosis.
+Deterioration of the cartilage and bones in the lower back (lumbar spine) is oftentimes referred to as lumbar degenerative disc disease.
 Spondylosis can also affect the middle section of the spine, called the thoracic spine.

 Spondylosis Treatment Options